 Often overlooked in evidence training are the considerations for inclement weather.
 Try as we might, we can’t choose the conditions crime occurs in, we can only develop the best possible plan to preserve evidence of the crime so that we can document, collect, and build our case as efficiently as possible.

 Many parts of the country deal with harsh wind and wet snow in the winter months, and this can ruin many types of evidence before personnel even has a chance to get on the scene.
 But even with the rules of evidence, there can be some ways of salvaging what is on the scene that may not always be accepted practice under perfect conditions.

 A Team Approach

-Under such conditions, it might time to consider altering the roles, leaving one person to photograph and document in your evidence management system, while the remaining personnel focus on collection, which will be the toughest task faced in this scenario.
-If your agency has less than three personnel assigned to evidence collection, it may be time to consider assigning more personnel for this set of circumstances, or entering into partnership with a neighboring agency for assistance when these scenarios occur.
+Under such conditions, it might time to consider altering the roles, leaving one person to photograph and document in your evidence management system, while the remaining personnel focuses on collection, which will be the toughest task faced in this scenario.
+If your agency has less than three personnel assigned to evidence collection, it may be time to consider assigning more personnel for this set of circumstances or entering into a partnership with a neighboring agency for assistance when these scenarios occur.

 In cases where there is evidence inside and outside of the vehicle, following the same steps for inside the vehicle apply, with the additional focus of documenting evidence on the outside.
-Again, photographing as much as you can initially alleviates a lot of burden when trying to decide what items are evidence of a crime, and what is incidental to the scene.
+Again, photographing as much as you can initially alleviate a lot of burdens when trying to decide what items are evidence of a crime, and what is incidental to the scene.